MercersKitchen/Sandbox-App-Engine-Reivew-P3/IF Statments as Button/Previous Notes/Begginning Buttons/Previous Notes/ReadMe.txt

 ---

 Progressions
-- Show demonstration V1 - 3 buttons
+- Show demonstration V1 - 3 buttons (provide 5 - 10 minutes for each of following sections)
-- Have students work on it for 5-10 minutes
+  - DIVs: "Click Me" & "Or Me" (rect, declaration & population)
+  - Build simple ERROR Catch for CANVAS > Display
+  - Building what should be displayed after buttons are clicked
+  - Building IF statements in mousePressed(){}, the purpose of this exercise
 - Work through this with them
 - "What changes would need to be made for V2?"
 - Students problem solve for 5 minutes